-which is better steam cleaning or dry cleaning
+Which is better steam cleaning or dry cleaning

 Cleaning

-The answer to 'which is better steam cleaning or dry cleaning' is that both methods have their own advantages and the best option depends on your specific cleaning needs and preferences.
-Steam cleaning uses hot water and steam to deeply clean carpets, upholstery, and other surfaces, while dry cleaning uses chemical solvents to clean fabrics without water.
+The answer to 'which is better steam cleaning or dry cleaning' is that both methods have their own advantages and the best choice depends on the specific cleaning needs and preferences of the homeowner.
+Steam cleaning uses hot water and steam to deeply clean carpets, upholstery, and other surfaces, removing dirt, stains, and allergens.
+Dry cleaning, on the other hand, uses chemical solvents to clean fabrics without water, making it a good option for delicate materials that can't withstand moisture.

 Step-by-Step Guide